Siege of Marawi: International

 China, Russia, and the United States expressed support for the security efforts of the Philippine Government, with Russian President Vladimir Putin also expressing condolence for the victims of the crisis.
 Canada has also said that they will extend humanitarian aid upon request of the Philippine government.

 Malaysia began to tighten its border with the Philippines shortly after the President announced martial law, while the United Kingdom warned its citizens to avoid traveling to western Mindanao.
 Saudi Arabia through its embassy in Manila also advised its citizens to avoid public places in the Philippines in general.
 Malaysian Prime Minister Najib Razak also announced his government's full support to Philippine forces.

 Malaysia, the Philippines, and Indonesia launched joint patrols in waters off the Mindanao region to counter threats from Islamic State group militants.
 Joint sea patrols in the waters bordering the three nations would kick off on June 19, 2017.

-Meanwhile, the Indonesian military will also strengthen its outer islands bordering the Philippines by building more military bases to prevent the militant groups from entering Indonesia.
+Meanwhile, the Indonesian National Armed Forces will also strengthen its outer islands bordering the Philippines by building more military bases to prevent the militant groups from entering Indonesia.